MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 1. Install **Surface UEFI Configurator** from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).
 1. Create or obtain public key certificates.
-1. Create an .MSI configuration package.
+1. Create a .msi configuration package.
    1. Add your certificates.
    1. Enter the 16-digit RN number for your Surface Dock 2 devices.
    1. Configure UEFI settings.